mrooney/mrooney.github.com/source/_posts/2012-11-30-tax-deductions-for-the-self-employed.markdown

 federal/state/local income taxes on your premiums.

-You can also look at setting up a medical expense reimbursement plan, which just requires a document kept on-record, while will allow the company to reimburse you for a very wide range of costs you'll incur, and deduct these expenses.
+You can also look at setting up a medical expense reimbursement plan, which just requires a document kept on-record, and will allow the company to reimburse you for a very wide range of costs you'll incur, deducting them as expenses.

 Office Supplies & Equipment
 ---